Python

 Blinky!

-Our first program will blink the on-board status LED, on for 200ms then it shuts off for 800ms, and does this 20 times.
+Our first program will blink the on-board status LED on a tethered module, on for 200ms then it shuts off for 800ms, and does this 20 times.

 from DUELink.DUELinkController import DUELinkController